DaoCasino/dice-game-front/README.md

 ```
 We are interested in the first three parameters.
 * `deposit` is a bet string like "1.0000 BET"
-* `actionType` - the number of the action from the contract that starts the game, usually 0, but it all depends on the fantasy of the developer of the game contract.
+* `actionType` - the number of the action from the contract that starts the game, usually 0, but it all depends on the actions in the smart-contract.
 * `params` - parameters that are passed to the called action.
 The order and values ​​of these parameters depend on the developer of the game contract.

 The `newGame` method creates a new game session each time.
 You need to understand this, so if in the future you need to perform several actions within one game session, use the `gameAction` method.